 Teensy and compact, the AK1 Pro Mini PC is one of the most travel-friendly PCs out there.
 Compared with other micro PCs, this system is slightly bigger on the z-axis, though not prohibitively so.
 It measures 56mm thick, including a detachable unit that adds an expansion slot to the base unit.

 On the HP Elite, the detachable part is called a ‘slice’ but on the AK1 is a 2.5-inch module that holds the external hard drive bay that attaches to the main unit via a USB Type-C connector.
 I see it as a design flaw to have an external hard drive on the outside like this, I am sure most users will see it so.
 Removing the disk expansion slot is straightforward, just unlock and pull it out.

 Ports and storage

 There’s 32GB eMMC of onboard storage, but the system comes with the aforementioned 2.5-inch HDD/SSD expansion box that can support up to 2TB of additional storage.
-To add the hard drive, you’ll have to undo two screws and plug the SATA hard drive.
-You get VESA mount option on this system, an addition over its predecessor from last year.
+To add the hard drive, you’ll have to undo two screws and plug in the SATA hard drive.
+You get the VESA mount option on this system, an addition to its predecessor from last year.